-These tests often produce normal results, on occasion non-specific findings that suggest inflammatory disease may be observed, including leukocytosis, neutrophilia, hyperglobulinemia, and hypoalbuminemia but these aren’t directly associated to B. canis (Lucero et al., 2005).
+These tests often produce normal results, on occasion non-specific findings that suggest inflammatory disease may be observed, including leukocytosis, neutrophilia, hyperglobulinemia, and hypoalbuminemia, but these aren’t directly associated with B. canis (Lucero et al., 2005).

 Serological testing

 B. canis has a rough and not a smooth cell wall antigen as do B. suis, B. abortus and B. melitensis (Carmichael and Bruner, 1968).
 The serology examines the agglutinating reaction to that cell wall or cytoplasmic protein antigen.
-Results may be negative during the first 3–4 weeks of infection, although the dog is undergoing a bacteremia by 2 weeks (Carmichael and Greene, 2012).
+Results may be negative during the first 3–4 weeks of infection, although the dog is undergoing bacteremia by 2 weeks (Carmichael and Greene, 2012).
 Commonly used serological tests include the rapid slide agglutination test (RSAT), often employed for screening, as well as the tube agglutination test (TAT).
-Immunofluorescent antibody tests (IFA) are also utilized to rule out infection.
+Immunofluorescent antibody tests (IFA) are also utilised to rule out infection.
 (Carmichael and Greene, 2006; Hollett, 2006; Keid et al., 2009).
 A positive screening test should be followed by a confirmatory test, such as the 2-mercaptoethanol RSAT (2ME-RSAT), cell wall agar gel immunodiffusion (AGIDcwa) or agar gel immune-diffusion assay employing an internal cytoplasmic antigen (AGIDcpa) (Carmichael and Greene, 2006; Hollett, 2006).
 The canine brucella antibody rapid test kit is an immunochromatographic assay used for the initial screening of Brucella canis antibodies in serum (Kim et al., 2007).
 Direct isolation and culture of Brucella are commonly performed.
 The complement fixation test (CFT), enzyme-linked immune sorbent assay (ELISA), polymerase chain reaction (PCR), and fluorescence polarisation assay (FPA) can be employed for detecting B. canis.
 However, many of these tests lack sensitivity and specificity, necessitating the use of multiple techniques to enhance detection rates (Garin Bastuji et al., 2006).
 Notably, FPA is as effective as CFT and is recommended due to its accuracy, speed, and high throughput.
 These tests should be integral components of routine serological diagnosis for brucellosis .

 Culture

 Various fluids and tissues can be submitted for B. canis culture.
 Blood culture is definitive proof of infection, and it may yield positive results as early as 2–4 weeks post-infection.
 The dog can remain positive for several years.
 A delay in serum titer is possible for 8–12 weeks after exposure to the antibody; the titer can fluctuate even with persistent bacteremia.
 The magnitude of the titer does not reflect the stage of the disease.
-Urine collected by cystocentesis (to avoid urethral contaminants) can be a useful diagnostic sample, especially from stud dogs, because urine from intact male dogs might also contain seminal fluids (Dooley et al., 1991); male urine may contain 103 to 106 bacteria per milliliter (Olsen and Palmar, 2014).
+Urine collected by cystocentesis (to avoid urethral contaminants) can be a useful diagnostic sample, especially from stud dogs, because urine from intact male dogs might also contain seminal fluids (Dooley et al., 1991); male urine may contain 103 to 106 bacteria per millilitre (Olsen and Palmar, 2014).
 Semen and seminal fluid (prostatic portion of the ejaculate) are good fluid samples to culture, especially during the first 3 months of infection (Carmichael and Greene, 2012).
 The best male reproductive tissues to collect at necropsy and submit for culture are prostatic, testicular, and epididymal tissue.
 Semen and seminal fluid may be collected from the epididymis, which can contain high numbers of B. canis organisms.
-Swabs of any fluid found in the vaginal tract or uterus; post abortion vaginal discharge, aborted placenta and aborted fetal tissue also contain high B. canis loads and are excellent samples for culture.
-Lochia can contain as many as 1010 bacteria per milliliter (Olsen and Palmar, 2014).
+Swabs of any fluid found in the vaginal tract or uterus; post abortion vaginal discharge, aborted placenta, and aborted fetal tissue also contain high B. canis loads and are excellent samples for culture.
+Lochia can contain as many as 1010 bacteria per millilitre (Olsen and Palmar, 2014).
 Lymph nodes, spleen, liver, and bone marrow collected at necropsy should also be submitted for culture on any suspected B. canis case.
 It is important to remember that negative culture results cannot be used to rule out this disease, because B. canis bacteria may not always be present in the tissues or fluids cultured (Wanke, 2004).